ehrbase/ehrbase/doc/conformance_testing/EHR_COMPOSITION.md

 **Preconditions:**

-The OPT referenced by the COMPOSITIONs to commit exists on the server.
+1. The OPT referenced by the COMPOSITIONs to commit exists on the server
-An EHR with known ehr_id should exist.
+2. An EHR with known ehr_id should exist
-The EHR should have no commits.
+3. The EHR should have no commits

-**Postconditions:**:

-None
+**Postconditions:**

+1. The server has one VERSIONED_OBJECT
+2. The VERSIONED_OBJECT contains two VERSIONS of COMPOSITION
+3. The second VERSION.lifecycle_state value is the code openehr::523(deleted)

 **Flow:**

 1. Invoke the create COMPOSITION service with a valid event COMPOSITION and the existing ehr_id
+   1. The COMPOSITION complies with the existing OPT
 2. The result should be positive and a new COMPOSITION should exist in the EHR
 3. Invoke the delete COMPOSITION service with the existing ehr_id and preceding_version_uid should be the version id of the COMPOSITION created in 1
-4. The result should be positive
+4. The result should be positive, and the COMPOSITION should be deleted

+**Notes:**

+The common implementation of the `delete` operation is two create a new VERSION of the COMPOSITION that has VERSION.commit_audit.change_type == openehr::523(deleted), and VERSION.lifecycle_state == openehr::523(deleted).
+So the `delete` operation is not a physical delete but a logical delete.
+Some implementations might add the option of a physical deleted.
+This test case considers the `postcondition` to be a logical delete, which behaves like an `update` operation in which a new VERSION of an existing COMPOSITION is created.

 #### B.8.b.
 Alternative flow 1: delete persistent COMPOSITION

 **Preconditions:**

-The OPT referenced by the COMPOSITIONs to commit exists on the server.
+1. The OPT referenced by the COMPOSITIONs to commit exists on the server
-An EHR with known ehr_id should exist.
+2. An EHR with known ehr_id should exist
-The EHR should have no commits.
+3. The EHR should have no commits

-**Postconditions:**:

-None
+**Postconditions:**

+1. The server has one VERSIONED_OBJECT
+2. The VERSIONED_OBJECT contains two VERSIONS of COMPOSITION
+3. The second VERSION.lifecycle_state value is the code openehr::523(deleted)

 **Flow:**

 1. Invoke the create COMPOSITION service with a valid persistent COMPOSITION and the existing ehr_id
 2. The result should be positive and a new COMPOSITION should exist in the EHR
 3. Invoke the delete COMPOSITION service with the existing ehr_id and preceding_version_uid should be the version id of the COMPOSITION created in 1
-4. The result should be positive
+4. The result should be positive, and the COMPOSITION should be deleted

 #### B.8.c.
 Alternative flow 2: delete non-existent COMPOSITION

 **Preconditions:**

-The OPT referenced by the COMPOSITIONs to commit exists on the server.
+1. The OPT referenced by the COMPOSITIONs to commit exists on the server
-An EHR with known ehr_id should exist.
+2. An EHR with known ehr_id should exist
-The EHR should have no commits.
+3. The EHR should have no commits

-**Postconditions:**:
+**Postconditions:**

 None